afsharshamsi/ETAGE/README.md

 # ETAGE

-To run the code please rename "env.txt" to ".env"
+To run the code please rename "env.txt" to ".env" and use "python-decouple" library.